dappnode/DAppNodePackage-SSV-Shifu/README.md

 This command will generate a PK (Public Key) and a SK (Secret Key).
 Make sure to back up the output of this command in a safe place and only enter the SK (Secret Key) in this field.
 The SK (Secret Key) is all the characters (including special characters i.e. =) between the quotation marks (" ") directly following "{"app": "SSV-Node", "sk":"  in the output of the command.

 Please check the official documentation from the SSV Team [here](https://docs.ssv.network/run-a-node/operator-node/installation#generate-operator-keys) for more information.

-Note - You will need SSH or direct console access to your Dappnode in order to use it to generate your operator keys.